- What does transfer mean?

 IGETC stands for Intersegmental General Education Transfer Curriculum.
 It is a course pattern that community college students can use to satisfy lower division GE requirements for either the CSU or the UC.
 Completion of IGETC may not be a requirement for admission to the CSU or UC.
 IGETC is one option for students preparing to transfer.
 CSU students can use each campus' GE pattern or the CSU-GE pattern (see above).
 UC students can use the GE pattern for their campus, or complete an IGETC.
 A few independent California universities also accept IGETC as fulfillment of their lower division GE.
 If you have questions about which GE pattern to use, see your a counselor.
 For some high unit majors, the IGETC is not recommended.

-In order to transfer to an UC at an upper-division level the following minimum requirements must be done for admission purposes only: have completed 60 transferable units, have a minimum transferable GPA of 2.4 (2.8 for non- residents); have completed 2 transferable English Composition courses with a "C" or better, one transferable math with a "C" or better, and 4 classes from 2 of the following areas, Arts & Humanities, Social & Behavioral Sciences, and Physical & Biological Sciences.
-Certain UCs may require complete completion of the IGETCU pattern, and impacted/selective majors may require a higher GPA .
+In order to transfer to an UC at an upper-division level the following minimum requirements must be done for admission purposes: have completed 60 UC transferable units, have a minimum transferable GPA of 2.4 (2.8 for non- residents); have completed either the IGETC pattern or the 7-course GE pattern (see a counselor or the Transfer/Career Center for detailed information on both pattern).
+Certain UCs may require completion of the IGETC pattern and impacted/selective majors typically require a higher GPA .

 When a particular major at a university receive many more applications for admission than the campus can accommodate.
 It is considered an impacted or selective major.
 Impacted is also an official designation by the CSU system that allows the department that offers a major to require a higher GPA or specific major preparation as a way to reduce the pool of applicants to those who are best prepared to enter the major.
 Selective is a term used by the UC to describe majors for which the same conditions exist and for which the university imposes the same kind of selection criteria (GPA and major preparation) to screen for the most qualified applicants.